industrialdev/wicket-wp-account-centre/docs/engineering/ac-org-profile.md

 ## Recent Changes

 - **Refactored onto the shared `widget-profile-org` base-plugin component** (previously inline `editOrganizationProfile` call, predating the component).
 Added open-ended `mdp_json_config` passthrough with exclusive precedence over the legacy fields config. `hide_alternate_name_field` now flows through `widget_config['hiddenFields']` instead of a direct `hiddenFields` widget-init arg.
-- **`mdp_json_sections` confirmed inert** — the org profile component never had a `sections` arg, so this field has never had any effect (not a regression from this refactor).
-Relabeled "(Deprecated, Inactive)" with instructions saying so plainly; excluded from the migrate-link and auto-hide behavior that applies to `mdp_json_fields` (see `assets/js/wicket-acc-acf-field-deprecation.js`, `isInertOrgSectionsField()`), so it stays visible rather than disappearing or offering a migrate action that wouldn't do anything useful.
+- **`mdp_json_sections` confirmed inert at render** — the org profile component never had a `sections` arg, so this field has never had any effect on output (not a regression from this refactor).
+Relabeled "(Deprecated)" with instructions saying so plainly.
+Still gets the standard migrate link and auto-hide behavior shared with `mdp_json_fields` (see `assets/js/wicket-acc-acf-field-deprecation.js`) — a saved value can be moved into `mdp_json_config`'s `sections` key even though the widget currently ignores it, so nothing is stranded if section support is ever added.
 - `mdp_json_config` moved to the top of the field group; the legacy `mdp_json_fields` field relabeled "(Deprecated)", kept plain text/textarea (no CodeMirror), with a "Copy this value into MDP Widget Config" link.
 - Added CodeMirror JSON editor UI to the `mdp_json_config` textarea in the block editor.